slittorin/home-assistant-setup/README.md

 However, as these capabilities are still in the early stages, specifically since not all integrations/capabilities use the historical data tables yet, and most importantly since the visualization capabilities in HA is not yet to a standard, we want to utilize historical data also through InfluxDB and Grafana for visualizations.

-This of course entitles that we need to set governing principles to support the capabilities we required, for both sensors and where to store data.
+This entitles that we need to set governing principles to support the capabilities we required, for both sensors and where to store data.

 We therefore define the following for storage and use of databases:
 - States and events in HA database (MariaDB):